PrefectHQ/prefect-airbyte/README.md

 If you have any questions or issues while using `prefect-airbyte`, you can find help in either the [Prefect Discourse forum](https://discourse.prefect.io/) or the [Prefect Slack community](https://prefect.io/slack)

-Feel free to ⭐️ or watch [`prefect-airbyte`](https://github.com/PrefectHQ/prefect-airbyte) for updates too!
+Feel free to star or watch [`prefect-airbyte`](https://github.com/PrefectHQ/prefect-airbyte) for updates too!

 ## Contribute